 What are mornings like in your household?
 Here in the Byrd residence, there’s a lot of hustle bustle as I try and get my eldest dressed & ready for the day while simultaneously trying to get breakfast on the table AND dealing with baby diapers & bottles.
 If I’m being honest, it’s pure chaos.

 Enter my banana spinach protein smoothie.
 This mean green goblet of creamy, sweet, slurpable sustenance packs a wallop of flavor and all the nutrients to match.
-With 31 grams of protein, 8 grams of fiber, and only 3 grams of sugar per serving, this is one healthy spinach smoothie!
+With 31 grams of protein, 8 grams of fiber, and only 3 grams of sugar per serving, this is one healthy green smoothie!

 And, while we might be coloring this green smoothie with spinach, it really drinks more like a low-carb shake.
 Seriously, friends.
 It tastes like dessert!
 So, what are you waiting for?
 Meet me in the kitchen so we can whip up a batch of these low-carb protein smoothies and start your day off on the right foot.